Greta Garbo is Luminous Onscreen, Proves Her Timeless Talent, & Makes Audiences Go Wild. From 1928, it's The Mysterious Lady.

-This month marks TCM’s 25thanniversary!
-Yay!
-In honor of the anniversary, TCM’s April 2019 Star of the Month is the same star they featured as the very first SOTM 25 years ago:
+This month marks TCM’s 25thanniversary.
+To celebrate, TCM’s April 2019 Star of the Month is the same star they featured as the very first SOTM 25 years ago: Greta Garbo.

-The film is set in pre-WWI Austria.
-If you are a history fanatic like me, you are probably already intrigued!
+It’s pre-WWI Austria.
 We meet our male protagonist, played by Conrad Nagel, almost immediately.
-He is Karl von Raden, an Austrian soldier, enjoying a night on the town.
-Karl decides to go see a show, and wouldn’t you know it, he ends up with a box seat, next to a mysterious lady he has never met.
-She is so incredibly beautiful as she takes in the play, Karl is immediately smitten.
-Can you guess who the lady is?
+He’s Karl von Raden, an Austrian soldier, enjoying a night on the town.
+Karl decides to go see a show, and he ends up with a box seat next to a mysterious lady he’s never met.
+The mystery woman is incredibly beautiful as she takes in the play, and Karl is immediately smitten.

 Little does Karl know, his seat next to this woman has all been carefully planned and arranged, for she is Russian spy Tania Fedorova, tasked with seducing Karl to get secret Austrian war plans back to the Russians!